 Free Netflix, HD video, hotspot data, and more

 Sure, this plan covers all the basics.
 But that’s not all.
-There’s plenty of “Plus” in the Magenta Plus Plan.
+There’s plenty that the Magenta MAX plan has to offer.
 Here’s a look at a few of the best perks that you’ll get with this family plan.